Thunder (East 17 song)

-"Thunder" is a song recorded by English boy band East 17, released as the first single from their third album, Up All Night (1995), on 23 October 1995.
-It achieved success in many countries, including Belgium (Wallonia), Germany, Ireland, Norway, Scotland, Switzerland and the UK, where it was a top-10 hit.
+"Thunder" is a song recorded by English boy band East 17, released on 23 October 1995 by London Records as the first single from their third album, Up All Night (1995).
+It was written by band member Tony Mortimer, who co-produced it with Ian Curnow, Phil Harding and Rob Kean.
+The song achieved success in many countries, including Belgium (Wallonia), Germany, Indonesia, Ireland, Norway, Switzerland and the UK, where it was a top-10 hit.
+Its music video was directed by Francis Ridley, featuring the band performing at an indoor set, where it later begins to rain.